Logerfo/cv/index.md

 - Accountability for large scale .NET and Java projects with millions of transactions per day
 - Managed cloud infrastructure (AWS) across 2 regions for several applications with varied disaster recovery strategies, maintaining 99.99% uptime in all of them
 - Directed the technical execution for PCI DSS compliance, ensuring 100% adherence and resolving security vulnerabilities
-- Driven acceleration of agentic AI adoption
+- Driven acceleration of agentic AI adoption to speed up development
 - Multicultural and multidisciplinary teams
 - Partnership with other managers and departments to achieve shared goals
 - Collaboration to create individual development plans